TristanMattei/Alphabetic-Gaming/README.md

 We can add new content after that.
 That why we open this part to do something more open as possible to adapt the end of the game at as you want !

 ## The part of the project
- Create 1rst part, the game with unreal engine
+ Create 1rst part, the game with unreal engine</br>
- Create the part about management of word and letters Connect them together
+ Create the part about management of word and letters</br>
+ Connect them together</br>
- Create the part open to add new content
+ Create the part open to add new content</br>
- Create the part open to change the end of the game
+ Create the part open to change the end of the game</br>
  Do the documentation